Mudrikkaushik/Mudrikkaushik/README.md

 👀 About Me:
 Passionate about cybersecurity, data science, AI, and machine learning.
 I enjoy exploring technology to solve real-world challenges and stay ahead of new developments.

-🌱 Building Coderooms to bring meaningful changes in India’s education sector, making tech knowledge accessible and relevant for learners everywhere.
+🌱 Building Hackerslounge to bring meaningful changes in India’s education sector, making tech knowledge accessible and relevant for learners everywhere.

 📊 Our Vision:
 At Coderooms, we’re dedicated to empowering the next generation of tech enthusiasts and professionals through practical education that is aligned with industry needs.
 Join us in shaping the future of learning in India!